clevert-app/clevert/README.md

 ### Todo List

-0. Linux / Unix support.
-1. Help document and Intro.
+0. Help document and Intro.
-2. GUI using wxWidgets.
+1. GUI using wxWidgets.
-3. StdIn.
+2. StdIn.